 I believe that most advice on choosing a startup to work for is wrong.
-Early employees at wildly successful startups suggest you assume the value of your equity is zero and instead optimize for how much you can learn.
+Early employees at wildly successful startups suggest you and instead optimize for how much you can learn.
 In this post I’ll argue that evaluating how likely a startup is to succeed should actually be the most important factor in your decision to join one.
 As a former partner at Y Combinator, I know a lot about how investors do this.
 Now, as a founder and CEO of Triplebyte, I see how much less rigor the average job seeker applies to their decision and what they miss that investors would notice.

 First you should be sure you really want to work at a startup.
 This is not the right choice for everyone.
 Paul Buchheit, an early engineer at Google, says,